When to Use a Comma Before “As”

 George cleaned the house, as his wife had asked him to.

-Note that, for certain sentences, there is only one correct decision regarding the use of a comma.
-See the example below:
+Note that, for certain sentences, there is only one correct decision regarding the use of a comma based on the context.

 George cleaned the house as he listened to the radio.

-Putting a comma before as in this sentence would be a mistake.
-George clearly cleaned the house while he listened to the radio.
-It wouldn’t make sense for George to have cleaned the house because he was listing to the radio.
+Putting a comma before as in this sentence is a mistake.
+George clearly cleaned the house while he listened to the radio, not because he was listening to the radio.
+The second sentence is still grammatical, but it isn’t logical.